-When the Value of the Estate Exceeds the Tax Exemption
+The Value of the Estate

-Form 706 must be filed when a U.S. citizen's or resident's gross estate plus any taxable gifts he's given during his lifetime are valued at more than $11.18 million as of 2018.
+Form 706 must be filed when a U.S. citizen's or resident's gross estate plus any taxable gifts he's given during his lifetime are valued at more than $11.4 million as of 2019.
 This threshold has been indexed for inflation, so it can be expected to increase incrementally year by year...for the time being.

 But the TCJA expires at the end of 2025 unless Congress acts to renew it.
-The federal estate tax exemption will revert back to 2017 levels if that doesn't happen, although it's indexed for inflation so it can be expected to be marginally greater than the 2017 $5.49 million figure from that year because of that inflation adjustment.
+The federal estate tax exemption will revert back to the 2017 level if the TCJA expires, although it can be expected to be marginally greater than the $5.49 million figure from that year because of that inflation adjustment.

-How to Calculate the Value of an Estate
+How to Calculate Value

 - Taxable gifts under Section 2001(b) made by the decedent after December 31, 1976 if they exceed annual gift tax exclusion in the year they were made